lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/getEntryRealPathByOperation.md

 Returns the realpath of the file associated with the given operation entry.

-Throws an exception if the operation doesn't have a file associated with it (i.e. delete operation).
+Throws an exception if the operation doesn't have a file associated with it (i.e. remove operation).